 The number one thing that will make your online marketing success and your goals achieved is your website’s conversion.
 There is a number of elements that are known to boost this conversion rate like a call to action buttons, but in the end, all comes down to the fact you need to make your website extremely engaging.
 Marketing and promotional materials are always helpful to get people interested, but once they land on your website its design becomes your biggest weapon.
 From designing your logo to the overall texture, every visual element must have its own ‛bait’.
-Almost a half of consumers will judge the credibility of your brand based on your design and every experienced web marketing expert will point out that the positive experience of your visitors is highly affected by the presentation of your content.
-So let’s take a look how can you make the presentation that will make them hooked.
+Almost half of the consumers will judge the credibility of your brand based on your design and every experienced web marketing expert will point out that the positive experience of your visitors is highly affected by the presentation of your content.
+So let’s take a look at how can you make the presentation that will make them hooked.

 Make them feel blue

 By this day almost everybody has realized the importance of color in your web design, but not its full potential.
 Yes, colors will certainly take your visual appeal to a higher level and you can use them to highlight the important elements, but they can do much, much more.
 Colors can strongly impact your emotions, just think of the phrase ‛I’m feeling blue today’.
 It is connected to the sweet struggle of being in love and this color makes people feel pleasant in general, like many other passive and cool colors.
 On the other hand, active colors like red can really shake you up and produce a stronger response.
 This means that you can direct your visitor’s emotions by choosing the right colors that correspond to your goals.
 Think of this in every aspect of your design – from the background to the typography, to the additional accents and visual elements.
 Check the psychological effect of colors to be sure you’ll get the response you’re looking for.